PSI-Lab/alice-sandbox/meetings/2020_12_01/README.md

 - s2 training: add batch mode (debug to make sure it works), save model, set up inference utils so we can run the model

 - s2 inference: greedy sampling with hard constraints (white & black list)

+- s2 training dataset, for those example where s1 bb sensitivity < 100%, add in the ground truth bbs for contructing dataset for s2

 - rfam151 (and other dataset): evaluate base pair sensitivity and specificity (allow off by 1?)